deeptime-ml/deeptime/.github/ISSUE_TEMPLATE/bug_report.md

 - [ ] Include a detailed description of the bug or suggestion
 - [ ] `pip list` or `conda list` of the environment you are using (please attach a txt file to the issue).
-- [ ] scikit-time and operating system versions
+- [ ] deeptime and operating system versions
 - [ ] Minimal example if possible, a Python script, zipped input data (if not too large)